joni2back/angular-filemanager/API.md

 | videos     | Only videos    |
 | docs       | Only documents |

-pwd: Define an folder to isolate querys.
-For example if you have an private user folder (/media/user1):
+pwd: Define a folder to isolate querys.
+For example if you have a private user folder (/media/user1):
   - pwd = "/media/user1"
   - path = "/"